Anastasiia-Pov/Research-on-experts-features-and-ML-algoritms/README.md

 In the Vocal Sound dataset were representes 6 classes: laugh-3504, sigh-3504, cough-3504, sneeze-3504, sniff-3504, throatclearing-3504.

 ## The pipeline of expreiments:
+1) Extraction of features.
-1) Dimensionality reduction for each dataset of features.
+2) Dimensionality reduction for each dataset of features.
-2) Classification with the chosen ML-algoritms: SVM (with three types of kernels(linear, rbf, sigmoid), LDA, kNN, Logistic Regression, Decision Tree, and Neural Network that was done with MLP-Classifier [sklearn] (https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html).
+3) Classification with the chosen ML-algoritms: SVM (with three types of kernels(linear, rbf, sigmoid), LDA, kNN, Logistic Regression, Decision Tree, and Neural Network that was done with MLP-Classifier [sklearn] (https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html).

 ## Three sets of expreiments:
 **First set of experiments:**
-was about testing how good ML-algorithms cope with the task of classification classes representd in the datasets** Classification using Cross-Validation 5x2.
-Ml-algorithms that were used:
+was about testing how good ML-algorithms cope with the task of classification classes representd in the datasets** Classification using Cross-Validation 5x2 with the count of confidence interval.
 The metrics that were observed are: Precision, Recall, Average Precision and Recall, Accuracy.
 The codes for these experiments can be observed in the following files: for Nonspeech7k - "Crocc-validation for Nonspeech7k", for Vocal Sound - "Crocc-validation for Vocal Sound".

 **Second set of experiments:** was about comparing the original results with the results that were got with the chosen ML-approaches mentioned above.
 The split into test-train sets was used according to the original one.
 But to mention, as long as Vocal Sound dataset has 3 splits: train, validation and split, there were organised two kinds of spliting: a. train-test spliting (ommiting validation set), and b. train+validation set-test (train and validation sets were joined).
 The codes for these experiments can be observed in the following files: for Nonspeech7k - "SOTA for Nonspeech7k", for Vocal Sound - "SOTA for Vocal Sound".
+The metrics that were observed are: F1 for each class, Average Weighted Precision, Average Weighted Recall, Average Weighted F1, Accuracy.

 **Third set of experimnets:**
 was about cross-corpus research.
 These datasets have in common 3 classes: laugh, cough, sneeze.
 Based on these classes was completed cross-corpus research.
 The code for these experiments can be observed in the following file: for Nonspeech7k - "Cross-corpus research".
+The metrics that were observed are: Precision, Recall, Average Precision and Recall, Accuracy.

 ## Results:
 **First set of experiments:**